 - Whether you’re using the best available tools and services to get your hands on those deals

-Those living closest to major airports and who can be the most flexible with their travel dates are the most likely to find the most awesome deals.
+Those living closest to major airports and who can be the most flexible with their travel dates are the most likely to find the most awesome deals to a popular destination.
 They will also find good deals coming their way pretty regularly.

-But using one or (even better) more of the apps and services I’ve outlined below will increase your chances of getting a great deal on plane tickets even if you don’t live near a major city like New York, Los Angeles or Chicago.
+But using one or (even better) more of the apps and services I’ve outlined below will increase your chances of getting the best deal on plane tickets even if you don’t live near a major city like New York, Los Angeles, or Chicago.

-Living near “next tier” hubs for major airlines can also get you some great deals.
+Living near “next tier” hubs for major airlines can also get you some discount tickets.
 I live not too far from Charlotte, North Carolina, which is an American Airlines hub.

-In January 2021 I received an alert from Scott’s Cheap Flights that American was offering nonstop fares from Charlotte to Honolulu for only $197.
+I once received an alert from Scott’s Cheap Flights (now Going) that American was offering nonstop flights from Charlotte to Honolulu for only $197.
 The dates were quite limited, but still.
 That’s an amazing deal.

 Want to know how to fly for less?
 Use these tools

-If you want to learn how to fly cheap, start with these tools, apps and services.
-Savvy travelers will cast the widest net possible to give them the best chance to save a bundle on airfare.
+If you want to learn how to fly cheaply, start with these tools, apps, and services.
+Savvy travelers will cast the widest net possible (e.g., looking at nearby airports) to give them the best chance to find the cheapest airfares.

-Within just a few hours the price was gone, but fortunately I had placed a 24-hour hold on the fare.
+My go-to site when I start my trip planning is Google Flights.
+Trolling Google Flights one day randomly is how hubby and I stumbled upon cheap fares for our week in Paris.
+Within just a few hours the cheapest price was gone, but fortunately, I had placed a 24-hour hold on the fare.

 Use the “Explore” option to browse for great deals from your chosen departure airport.
 This is perfect for when you don’t have a particular destination in mind, but know you just want to go somewhere.
 You’ll get the best results if your travel dates are flexible.